hazelannbm/Salesforce_Capstone_HandsMen-Threads/README.md

-# Salesforce_Capstone_HandsMen-Threads-
+# Salesforce_Capstone_HandsMen-Threads

-HandsMen Threads: Elevating the Art of Sophistication in Men's Fashion
+**HandsMen Threads** – Elevating the Art of Sophistication in Men's Fashion

+This repository contains the complete implementation and documentation for the Salesforce Capstone Project.